Become an Online Tutor!

 - Excellent writer

-- Pays $9.00 per hour, is a good stepping stone to teaching online, and also looks great on a résumé
+- Is a good stepping stone to teaching online, and also looks great on a résumé

 - Available to students living anywhere in the United States

-- To submit an application and for more information regarding job duties, go to the student job openings web page in Human Resources and view the Online Writing Tutor job postings.
-The positions will appear as old listings, but they are still open.
+Submit an application to the Online Writing Tutor position.
 Those who have previously interviewed for this position and were not hired should not reapply.

 - Email Shelah Simpson at email@example.com with your name, ID number, degree program, and area(s) of formatting expertise.